 All car spaces are to be sealed/line marked and dedicated for the parking of vehicles only and not be used for storage of materials, products and waste materials.

-Subleasing of car parking spaces is not permitted by this consent.
+Subleasing of the car parking associated with the commercial office premises is not permitted, unless to the tenant of the commercial office premises.
 No parking is permitted outside of marked parking spaces shown on the approved plans.

 The stormwater management system shall continue to be operated and maintained in perpetuity for the life of the development in accordance with the final operation and maintenance management plan.